hssolutionarchitects/fullcontactapp/README.md

 Go to Hootsuite Developer portal https://hootsuite.com/developers/my-apps

-Create a New App, set the name and description and press Create.
+Create a New App, set the name and description.

+Set the Icon and Logo to <ngrok url>/assets/icon16.png and <ngrok url>/assets/icon256.png respectively and press Create.

 Click on the new App link.
 Click the Edit button.